Twisted conjugacy classes for polyfree groups: Mapping tori of free groups of rank 2

 \item[v)] If $\phi^{ab}$ is conjugate to $\left(\begin{smallmatrix} 1 & k \\ 0 & 1 \end{smallmatrix}\right)$ for some integer $k\ne 0$, then $Out(M_{\phi})$ has an infinite cyclic subgroup of finite index.\\

 Furthermore, for every $\phi\in Aut(F_2)$, $\phi^{ab}$ fits into exactly one of the above cases. \end{theorem}

 We now determine the $R_{\infty}$ property for these mapping tori.

 \begin{theorem} The groups $F_2\rtimes_{\phi} \mathbb Z$ have the $R_{\infty}$ property for any action $\phi$. \end{theorem} \begin{proof} According to the classification Theorem \ref{bmv}, we have 5 cases: i), ii), iii), iv) and v). \\ Case i) follows from Remark \ref{rmk1} that $\phi$ is conjugation together with Lemma \ref{lem3}. \\ Cases ii) and iii) follow from Lemma \ref{lem4}.\\ In Case iv), the homomorphism $\phi^{ab}$ has finite order.
 In fact $(\phi^{ab})^2=id$.
-This implies that $\phi^{\ell}$ induces that identity for some integer $\ell$.
+This implies that $\phi^{\ell}$ induces the identity for some integer $\ell$.
 So by \cite{kms} section 3.5 Corollary N4 (p.
 169), $\phi^{\ell}$ is conjugation by some word $w$.
-This means that the automorphism $w^{-1}\phi w$ has finite order.
-In fact, the mapping torus $\Gamma$ obtained using the automorphism $w^{-1}\phi w$ is a non-elementary Generalized Baumslag-Solitar group (see \cite{lev1}).
+This means that the automorphism $w^{-1}\phi w$ has finite order in $Out(F_2)$.
+By a G(eneralized) B(aumslag)-S(olitar) group, we mean the fundamental group of a graph of $\mathbb Z$'s.
+Let $\Gamma$ be the mapping torus obtained using the automorphism $w^{-1}\phi w$.
+Since $w^{-1}\phi w$ has finite order in $Out(F_2)$, it follows that $F_2 \times \mathbb Z$ is a finite index subgroup in $\Gamma$ so that $\Gamma$ is quasi-isometric to $F_2 \times \mathbb Z$, a non-elementary GBS group, and hence, by \cite{TW}, has property $R_{\infty}$.
+Alternatively, using the classification of graphs of $\mathbb Z$'s \cite{whyte}, $\Gamma$ is in fact a non-elementary GBS group.
 It follows from \cite{lev} that $\Gamma$ has the $R_{\infty}$ property.
 But the two mapping tori $\Gamma$ and $F_2\rtimes_{\phi} \mathbb Z$ are isomorphic.
 So the result follows.\\

 In case v), the matrix of $\phi^{ab}$ is of the form $\left(\begin{smallmatrix} 1 & k \\ 0 & 1 \end{smallmatrix}\right)$ for some nonzero integer $k$.
 By composing with an appropriate inner automorphism in $F_2$, we may assume that the automorphism $\phi$ is given by $\phi(x)=xy^k$ and $\phi(y)=y$.
 Now, we have